httpcyberdata/nextjs13-crash-course/README.md

 3. change API url to match your repos or any GitHub user to show the list of repositories.
 ### Photos of project:
 ![](/public/nextjs13-cc1.gif)
-**click a repository and redirect to the RepoPage and shows the repository's name.**
 ![](/public/nextjs-13-cc.gif)
 ![](/public/nextjs-13-image1.png)
 ### Apps used: